 Aid Stations & EMS

 Medical personnel will be stationed at each aid station along the racecourse to monitor and treat any athlete who is injured or in distress.
-Aid stations contain first aid personnel, portable toilet facilities, water & Honey Stinger Gels.
-Baton Rouge EMS will also be providing medical support throughout the racecourse on both days.
+Aid stations contain first aid personnel, portable toilet facilities, water, electrolyte drinks & energy gels.
+Local EMS units will also be providing medical support throughout the race courses on both days.

 Performance Recovery Zone